Rise of The Edo Period

 America Bullies Japan

 For about 200 years Japan refused to trade or interact with European countries, completely closing themselves off from the rest of the world.
 However Japan didn’t advance much in that time where as the rest of the world did.
+Completely isolated, Japanese culture remained pure and unique.
+But this led to a deficit in innovation, since the inventions and trends adopted by other nations could not in turn help Japan progress.
 Eventually America came to Japan with a fleet of ships the likes of which Japan had never seen.
 Giant steam powered ships, armed with 60 cannons and crews of a thousand men.
 They called them “The Black Ships”, and because Japan had never seen steam power before they thought the ships were on fire.
 Eventually Japan began trading with European, and American countries, otherwise they would have been conquered by them.